awp2016/Libracours/README.md

 1. Configure your editor to use **spaces** instead of **tabs** and set the **tab size** to **4**.
 2. **Naming convention**: use ```UpperCamelCase``` for **class names**, ```CAPITALIZED_WITH_UNDERSCORES``` for **constants**, and ```lowercase_separated_by_underscores``` for **other names**.
-3. Use a **PEP8 validator** to ensure your code is compliant with PEP8.
+3. Use a **PEP8 validator** to ensure your Python code is compliant with PEP8.